kevinveenbirkenbach/cymais/docs/analysis/market/europe/analysis.md

 ## 3. Analysis of the Demand for IT Infrastructure Solutions
 - **Target Market:**
   - There is significant demand across Europe for solutions that modernize outdated IT structures while meeting increased requirements for data protection, security, and efficiency.
-  - SMEs, as well as larger companies in sectors with high security and compliance needs, can particularly benefit from specialized, modular solutions like CyMaIS.
+  - SMEs, as well as larger companies in sectors with high security and compliance needs, can particularly benefit from specialized, modular solutions like Infinito.Nexus.

 - **Core Requirements:**
   - Integration of modern IT components